UhhhAaron/SaladBind/README.md

 - Immediately restart mining with old settings using a command line argument.

 ## Installation
+If my pre-compiled exe's don't work for whatever reason, compile the repo yourself.
+If they do work, you should probably compile it yourself anyway.
 ### Windows

-Download the `saladbind-win.exe` from [GitHub Releases](https://github.com/vtheskeleton/SaladBind/releases/latest).
+Download the `saladbind-win.exe` from [GitHub Releases](https://github.com/UhhhAaron/SaladBind/releases/latest).

 ### macOS and Linux

-Download the `saladbind-macos`/`saladbind-linux` file from [GitHub Releases](https://github.com/vtheskeleton/SaladBind/releases/latest).
+Download the `saladbind-macos`/`saladbind-linux` file from [GitHub Releases](https://github.com/UhhhAaron/SaladBind/releases/latest).
 For these platforms, you'll need to run SaladBind from the terminal, due to how SaladBind works.
 If you need help with using the terminal, don't be afraid to Google a bit - you'll have to use `cd` to be in the same folder that SaladBind is in.

 Use these commands to start SaladBind, for macOS or Linux respectively: